navidrome/website/README.md

 ## Running the website locally

-Once you've cloned the site repo, from the repo root folder, run:
+Once you've cloned this repository, from the repo's root folder, run:

 ```
 npm run dev